Frequently asked questions

 Is it possible to climb Hornelen Via Ferrata without a guide?

-No, you have to order a guide when climbing Hornelen Via Ferrata.
-To climb Via Ferrata without the proper experience comes with serious risk.
-That is why all tours up Hornelen are guided.
+Yes, but then you have to reserve a slot by paying a maintenance fee.
+Climbing a Via Ferrata without the proper experience comes with serious risk, and we only recommend this to experienced climbers.
+If you are unsure, book a guided tour.
 Your guide with show you the proper use of equipment, and help you when you face difficulties.
 Persons with climbing experience will get useful tips and tricks.
 Through local tales, culture and nature, your guide will help you see your surroundings with new eyes.

 Can I climb the entire Hornelen Via Ferrata in one day?